vuongducphuong/documentation/content/applications/sales/crm/acquire_leads/convert.rst

 Merge opportunities
 ===================

-Odoo will also automatically propose to merge opportunities if they have the same email address.
+Leansoft will also automatically propose to merge opportunities if they have the same email address.
 When merging opportunities, Leansoft merges the information into the opportunity which was created first, giving priority to the information present on the first opportunity.